 Print Options:

-In the past I’ve been a little snooty about the duck confit and opted for a bit of lamb.
-But now that we know it isn’t going to kill us, I have to admit that it does bring a certain unctuosity to the party so it’s quack quack all round.
+In the past I’ve been a little snooty about the duck confit and opted for a bit of mutton or lamb but I have to admit that I've changed my mind.
+It does bring a certain unctuosity to the party so it’s quack quack all round.
 Ham hock isn’t traditional either but as the excellent Felicity Cloake pointed out in The Guardian, it replaces both the cured meat and pigs skin so it’s oink oink there too.

 800g haricot beans, soaked in cold water overnight